Airflow Configuration

 sslmode: disable

-With TDPConfigurations.externalDatabase.enabled: true, the chart uses the supplied release and area to align database, user, and metadata Secret with the TDP stack.
+With TDP-Settings.externalDatabase.enabled: true, the chart uses the configured release name to align the database, user, and metadata Secret with the TDP stack.

 Prefer setting metadataSecretName and leaving pass empty when TDP jobs are responsible for generating the connection Secret.